 When it comes to burning calories in the garden digging and shovelling come out at the top of the list, with mowing and weeding not far behind.
 Spend half an hour doing any of the following garden activities and expect to burn up:

 - Raking: 100 calories

-Gardening tones you up
+Gardening tones your muscles

 Digging and squatting down to move or lift objects can help tone thighs and buttocks.

-Related: 10 ways to get fit without going to a gym
+10 ways to get fit without going to a gym

-Gardening protects your heart
+Gardening is good for your heart

 Any activity that is energetic enough to leave you slightly out of breath and raise the heartbeat counts as moderate intensity exercise, which, according to the experts, can help protect against heart disease.